JMRI/JMRI/scripts/HOWTO-distribution.md

 This is the next in a series of test releases that will culminate in a production release, hopefully in December 2017.

-There have been a lot of updates in this version, so it should be considered experimental.
+- Alt: There have been a lot of updates in this version, so it should be considered experimental.
+- Alt: We're getting close to the end of the development series, so we'd appreciate feedback on whether or not this release works for your layout.

 If you use JMRI on Linux or Mac and are updating from JMRI 4.7.3 or earlier, there’s a necessary migration step.
 (Not needed on Windows) Please see the release note for details: <http://jmri.org/releasenotes/jmri4.9.6.shtml#migration>